-We are grateful to our parent volunteers who graciously aid our students in the Library.
+We are grateful to our parent volunteers who graciously aid our students in the Library once per week.
 A fine of five cents per day shall be paid for books that are overdue.
 Payments must be made for any book lost or damaged.